Microlocal Analysis of Quantum Fields on Curved Spacetimes: Hadamard states for the Dirac equation

-for some neighborhood $U$ of $\Sigma$ in $M$.
-Then $\omega$ is a Hadamard state. \end{proposition} The existence of Hadamard states for Dirac equations on globally hyperbolic spacetimes can be shown by the same deformation argument as in the Klein-Gordon case, see eg \cite{Ho1}.
+ie $\omega$ is a Hadamard state. \end{proposition} The existence of Hadamard states for Dirac equations on globally hyperbolic spacetimes can be shown by the same deformation argument as in the Klein-Gordon case, see e.g. \cite{Ho1}.

-\subsection{Conformal transformations}
+\section{Conformal transformations}